kerimsenturk5734/visual-data-structure/README.md

 ### Prerequisites
 <hr>

 1. Docker Engine
+2. Maven 3.0.0+
-2. 3000, 8080, 3306 ports must be available.
+3. 3000, 8080, 3306 ports must be available.
 If unavailable one of them you can change it with available ports in ```./dockercompose.yml```

 ### Installation
 <hr>